D&RGW Salt Lake City Yards

 D&RGW and WP (as the "Gould" roads) bought 1,100 acres of the "old church farm" in May 1906, for $86,000.
 The intent then was to move the entire Salt Lake City yards from downtown, south to the new site, keeping in mind that WP started construction in May 1906, but wasn't completed until November 1909.

-In a January 1914 newspaper item about the growth of coal traffic from the Sunnyside mine, it was mentioned that "The Church Farm yards in Salt Lake are to be built in order to handle the large increase in traffic and to be used as a storage yard."
+A newspaper item about the growth of coal traffic from the Sunnyside mine, it was mentioned that "The Church Farm yards in Salt Lake are to be built in order to handle the large increase in traffic and to be used as a storage yard."
 (Eastern Utah Advocate, January 22, 1914)

 Work began in July 1916 (completed in September) for the first tracks in the new yard, a set of six tracks that could hold up to 1,000 cars.
 The new yard was idle and empty in early 1921 for lack of business, but was reopened in August 1921 when business increased.
 At the same time, Roper became the arrival and departure yard for Salt Lake City, to relieve congestion in the downtown yard.